New patient policy

 - You will be made to feel welcome at all times.

-Your dentist can provide a full range of treatment including:
+Your dentist can provide a full range of treatment for you including:

 - All aspects of NHS dental treatment